Mario Barjamaj

-Mario Barjamaj (born 27 June 1998) is an Albanian footballer who plays as a midfielder for Bylis in the Kategoria Superiore.
+Mario Barjamaj (born 27 June 1998) is an Albanian footballer who plays as a midfielder for Laçi in the Kategoria Superiore.

 Career

 Bylis

 In August 2018, Barjamaj signed with then-Albanian First Division club KF Bylis on a free transfer.
-He made his league debut for the club on 9 September 2018, coming on as a 57th-minute substitute for Beji Anthony in a 1-0 away defeat to Egnatia.
+He made his league debut for the club on 9 September 2018, coming on as a 57th-minute substitute for Beji Anthony in a 1–0 away defeat to Egnatia.
 A month later, Barjamaj scored his first goal for the club in official competition, netting in the 42nd minute of a 3-0 league victory over Elbasani.